BlinkTrack: Feature Tracking over 80 FPS via Events and Images: Experiment

 \section{Experiment}

-\paragraph{Dataset} We test our method in a commonly used real captured dataset, Event Camera dataset(EC)\cite{ec} and Event-aided Direct Sparse Odometry dataset (EDS)\cite{eds}.
-EC provides 24 Hz APS frames and events with a resolution of $240 \times 180$, which is recorded by a DAVIS240C camera\cite{6889103} while EDS contains $640 \times 480$ pixels data with a beam splitter setup.
-The events from EC and EDS are pre-processed to SBT-Max\cite{sbt} with intervals 10ms and 5ms, so that the input event data are in frequency of 100Hz and 200Hz, respectively.
-These datasets do not originally offer the ground truth for feature tracking, and \cite{deepev} extend it by calculating the ground truth through KLT\cite{klt} tracking and triangulation.
-We also test in our synthetic dataset with occlusion, EC-occ, and EDS-occ introduced at Sec. \ref{MultiTrack, EC-occ and EDS-occ}.
-Another widely-used event-based dataset, DSEC\cite{dsec, eraft}, is also used in qualitative comparison to evaluate performance on large outdoor scenes.
+{\textbf{Dataset.}} We test our method in a commonly used real captured dataset, Event Camera dataset(EC)\cite{ec}, and Event-aided Direct Sparse Odometry dataset(EDS)\cite{eds}.
+EC provides $240 \times 180$ pixels 24Hz APS frames and events, which is recorded by a DAVIS240C camera\cite{6889103} while EDS contains $640 \times 480$ pixels 75Hz image data and event data captured with a beam splitter setup\cite{eds}.
+The events from EC and EDS are pre-processed to SBT-Max\cite{sbt} with intervals of 10ms and 5ms, so that the input event data are in frequency of 100Hz and 200Hz, respectively.
+These datasets do not originally offer the ground truth for feature tracking, and Messikommer et al.\cite{deepev} extend it by calculating the ground truth through KLT\cite{klt} tracking and triangulation.
+We also test in our synthetic dataset with occlusion, EC-occ, and EDS-occ introduced at Sec.~\ref{MultiTrack, EC-occ and EDS-occ}.
+Another widely used event-based dataset, DSEC\cite{dsec, eraft}, is also used in qualitative comparison to evaluate performance on large outdoor scenes.

-\paragraph{Baselines} We conduct experiments against the state-of-the-art method Deep-EV-Tracker\cite{deepev}, which tracks event frames with grayscale image reference with smaller patches and produces no uncertainty.
-We also compare with EKLT\cite{eklt} which has a similar pipeline with Deep-EV-Tracker but without using a neural network.
-Additionally, HASTE\cite{haste}, which demands no color image but uses pure event data, is included.
-Moreover, to manifest our novel multi-modality combination technique, we combine Deep-EV-Tracker and KLT\cite{klt}, a classic and popular color frame tracker, by replacing the initial position with another module's prediction as \cite{deepev} mentioned.
+{\textbf{Baselines.}} We conducted experiments against the state-of-the-art method Deep-EV-Tracker\cite{deepev}, which tracks event frames using grayscale image references with smaller patches.
+We also obtained experimental data from the concurrent method Deep-Ev-Tracker(E2VID)\cite{deepev2}.
+We also compare with EKLT\cite{eklt}, which has a similar pipeline with Deep-EV-Tracker but without using a neural network.
+Additionally, HASTE\cite{haste}, which demands no image but uses pure event data, is included.
+Additionally, to demonstrate our novel multi-modality combination technique, we follow Deep-EV-Tracker\cite{deepev}, combining it with KLT\cite{klt}, a well-established color frame tracker, by replacing the initial position with predictions from another module.
+Our fusion method without a Kalman filter follows the same approach.
+We also evaluate FF-KDT\cite{ffkdt}; however, it produces estimates only at image timestamps, whereas Deep-Ev-Tracker\cite{deepev} and our method generate significantly more predictions at event timestamps.